akshayvijaynair/upgrad-java-crash-course/README.md

  - *JDK:* 15

 ## Course 1
+### Module 1: Basics
-- M1: Goes over the program structure and rules
+  - Goes over the program structure and rules
-- M1: Details how to install Java in a laptop
+  - Details how to install Java in a laptop
-- M1: Details the process of installing an IDE
+  - Details the process of installing an IDE

+### Module 2: Syntax fundamentals
-- M2: Variables
+  - Variables
-- M2: Data types
+  - Data types
-- M2: Arithmetic operations
+  - Arithmetic operations
-- M2: User input
+  - User input
-- M2: Casting
+  - Casting
-- M2: Strings
+  - Strings
-- M2: Arrays
+  - Arrays
-- M2: Logical operators and their precedence of operation
+  - Logical operators and their precedence of operation
-- M2: Comments
+  - Comments
-- M2: Errors and debugging
+  - Errors and debugging

+### Module 3: Conditionals, Loops, & Functions
+  - If-else